-- Remote and daily acquisition, configuration, maintenance and operation of industrial and residential smart meters; - Meter data management up to smart grid and consumer information functions; - Smart metering activities at different skills, projects and commercial levels.
+- Remote and daily acquisition, configuration, maintenance and operation of industrial and residential smart meters; - Meter data management up to smart grid and consumer information functions;

-Achievements 2009: Atos Origin leads one of the world's largest Smart Metering project for ERDF.
+2009 Achievements: Atos Origin leads one of the world's largest Smart Metering projects, for ERDF.
 In France, the company has delivered the specification documents that will allow ERDF to issue international open tenders to purchase Smart Meters and Smart Concentrators.
 It will also provide an interoperability test lab for ERDF.
 In Spain, the Atos Origin consortium won the OpenNode Smart Grid Project for the European Union (7th R&D Framework Program).